vasu-dev/packing-classifier/README.md

 # packing-classifier
-classifies if the given food item is packed in bottle/can or not.
+classifies if the given food item is packed in cardboard_boxes , loose packets or anyother packing type.